rustwasm/gloo/rfcs/webgl.md

 * Only standard rust types in the interface.
 * Type safe interface.
 * Error handling by returning results from all functions that can cause a runtime error.
-* Simplification of the interface wherever it does not limit the functionality. (note that this opinion differ a bit from my previous post, I think it is not possible to have a 1-1 correspondence to the WebGL API, but it should be as close as possible)
+* Simplification of the interface wherever it does not limit the functionality.
+* Keeping track of the current state for possible performance benefits and debug purposes.

 What is not included?
 * WebGL is a state machine which is not really aligned with the rust way of thinking.
 Unfortunately, there is not a straight forward and unbiased way to handle that.
 Therefore, I suggest to leave that to the higher level crates.